clabra/DataScience/courses/coursera/Mining Massive Datasets/README.md

 "Mining Massive Datasets" at Stanford University
 ================================================
-Notes taken from Coursera course
+Notes taken from Coursera course by Concha Labra, 2014-11-1